 My mom – She was a well-educated lady with a double post-graduation.
-She was the topper in her class in the Political Science stream at the then Presidency college of Chennai.
+She was the topper in her class in the Political Science stream at the then Presidency College of Chennai.
 She was preparing for her IAS prelims when she got married into another highly educated family of writers and freedom fighters.
 But the women in her marital family believed in staying back to care for the family and support their husbands.

 Her knowledge of Indian History, traditions, and culture is so deep, and she could recollect anything within seconds.
-She will never forget even a single word she read and would tell from which author had told that story in which book.
-My dad had to create a huge library to satisfy her intellectual hunger in our home.
+She will never forget even a word she read and would tell from which author had told that story in which book.
+My dad had to create a vast library to satisfy her intellectual hunger in our home.

 She – The epitome of Love

-Her love and affection weren’t restricted to just our family; she became the favorite aunt to all the post-graduate students who studied under my dad at the university.
+Her love and affection weren’t restricted to our family; she became the favorite aunt to all the post-graduate students who studied under my dad at the university.
 Whoever became homesick or fell ill came to our house and recovered under her love and care.
 During my school days, I remember having at least two or three students from my dad’s college having lunch or dinner at my house.

 Unleash the TIGRESS in You